REACH Center Hiring: Intake and Outreach Coordinator

 - Minimum of one year of experience in supervision.

-- Strong organizational skills and high level of reliability in following through on tasks.
+- Strong organizational and problem solving skills and high level of reliability in following through on tasks.

 - High levels of emotional intelligence and cultural competency in the areas of youth development, LGBTQ youth, and racial equity.